slorber/react-nested-loader/README.md

 ![image](https://user-images.githubusercontent.com/749374/35111647-007356b0-fc7c-11e7-89f9-1211519a1ac0.png)

-**Why:** because handling a promise correctly (without concurrency issues), maintaining a `loading` prop in state, and passing it down through a lot of imtermediary components to the deeply nested button/view requires too much boilerplate, and is error-prone (ie, concurrency issues in promise handling), yet it's a very common need in many applications to display a loading indicator/spinner inside a button that triggers an async action/api call/mutation.
+**Why:** because handling a promise, maintaining a `loading` prop in state, and passing it down through a lot of intermediate components to your button requires too much boilerplate, is error-prone (ie, concurrency issues in promise handling), yet it's a very common need in many applications to display a loading indicator/spinner inside a button that triggers an async action/api call/mutation.

 **How:** The button is wrapped by an HOC.
 The HOC will proxy all props callbacks passed to the button.
 Whenever a callback returns a promise, the HOC will intercept that promise and manage state for you.
 The button will receive `loading=true` until the promise resolves.